newjersey/navigator.business.nj.gov/content/src/filings/massage-business-reg.md

 * License Number
 * Registration Code (in the notice received by mail)
 * Professional liability insurance in a minimum amount of $1M per occurrence and $3M aggregate per policy year
+* Pay the associated fees for the registration renewal

 > **Once completed, you will have:**
 >